 CPC (TDS) has issued a communication to all deductors who have filed TDS Statements for Q1, FY 2014-15 but not filed yet for Q2 as of November 1, 2014.

 The issued communication has been given below:

-As per the records of the Centralized Processing Cell (TDS), you have filed TDS Statements for Q1, FY 2012-13, however, no TDS Statements have been filed for the said Quarter in FY 2013-14 as yet.
+As per the records of the Centralized Processing Cell (TDS), you have filed TDS Statements for Q1, FY 2014-15, however, no TDS Statements have been filed for Quarter 2 as of November 1, 2014.